-9.1 Restart mechanisms
+8.1 Restart mechanisms

 Automatic The OPR3301 has a watchdog timer to determine whether the OS is still running or has crashed.
 This watchdog will cause the OPR3301 to restart after 3 seconds if the OS has crashed.
 This watchdog timer will not cause a restart when only the application has crashed.
+Since OS version RBGV0220 the software of the OPN2002 is also protected against electrical static discharges (ESD).
+If the OPN2002 has stopped working due to an ESD it will automatically recover within a minute.
 Manually The OPR3301 has a manual restart mechanism that allows you to restart in situations that the OS is still running, but your the application has crashed.
 In order to activate this mechanism, press and hold the trigger key for at least 20 seconds.
 After the OPR3301 has sounded the restart beep, you can release the key to complete the restart.

-9.2 Halting your application
+8.2 Halting your application